 Most suppliers and contractors are willing, within reasonable parameters, to expand the services and products they offer.
 Build up good relationships with your project team and give them time to consider and research requested solutions outside their regular work practices.
 Good relationships with suppliers and contractors are crucial when dealing with unforeseen challenges.
 Most problems can be resolved if everyone works together.

 Schedule of works, programme and specification

 Start by creating a list of everything you require.
 A spreadsheet is the best way of doing this.
 Organise the items into categories based around the trades and suppliers you need.
 This can be done as you go or once the list is complete.
-Some of the categories we use are: Builders work, Electrical, Plumbing & Decorating.
+Some of the categories we use are Builder’s work, Electrical, Plumbing, and Decorating.

 The schedule of works can be broken down to show supply items separately from installation.
-This is useful when there are items yet to be decided such as fixtures and fitting.
+This is useful when there are items yet to be decided such as fixtures and fittings.
 You may be looking for the perfect sink or bath and have yet to find it.
-In this case add a line that lists what the item is.
-I suggest you add a budget sum for items where you have yet source the product but know it will be required.
+In this case, add a line that lists what the item is.
+I suggest you add a budget sum for items where you have yet sourced the product, but know it will be required.